 The 1930s began a time of personal tragedy for the poet.
 In 1932, Bergholz gave birth to her second child, her first child with Molchanov, a daughter named Maya.
 A year later, their daughter passed away following an illness.
 Bergholz’s first daughter, Irina, then died in 1936 due to a heart condition.
 Her feelings of despair were expressed in books of poetry she published during this period of hardship: The Out-of-the-way Place (1932), Journalists (1934), Night (1935), and Grains (1935).

-Her friends Anna Akhmatova and Mikhail Zoshchenko, were arrested after being publically charged with “unreliability to the party” by Andrei Zhdanov, the secretary of the Supreme Soviet of the USSR.
-As the state moved to censor writers critical of the party, Zhdanov closed Leningrad and Zvesda, two literary magazines Akhmatova and Zoshchenko were regularly published in.
+Her friends Anna Akhmatova and Mikhail Zoshchenko were arrested after being publically charged with “unreliability to the party” by Andrei Zhdanov, the Secretary of the Supreme Soviet of the USSR.
+As the state moved to censor writers critical of the party, Zhdanov closed Leningrad and Zvezda, two literary magazines Akhmatova and Zoshchenko were regularly published in.
 Bergholz was quick to speak out against state move and to publicly supporting the pair of writers.
 Bergholz wrote that “the NKVD, which was originally the executive power of the [Communist] government, has slipped out of government control and acted alone [against loyal subjects].”

 While imprisoned, she wrote several poems that would not be published until the “Khrushchev Thaw.”
 One poem entitled “Trial” stands apart from the rest.
 In this poem she describes how something she loves “will start to bring pain. / Your friend – without blame – / will come a werewolf / […] You’ll be by him defamed.”
 The werewolf in this poem stands as a symbol of the distrust of certain officials and subsequent harming of loyal subjects.